fhmwg/current-tags/implementation-notes.md

 4. Other cases specifically permitted for a particular field

 Applications may remove a metadata field entirely if it is deemed inappropriate and no edit is permitted under the four cases above.
 Note that removing a field is distinct from editing it to be the empty string: removing a field means removing its XMP element or EXIF key:value pair entirely.

-An application *should not* remove a field simply because it does not understand the meaning of the field.
-All metadata, understood or not, *should* be perserved unless an application has reason to beleive it is inappropriate.

 ## Malicious URLs